jappeace/jappeaceApplication/content/pages/about.md

 so I decided to torment my classmates by writing a mailbomber in PHP.
 Quite a feet for a 15 year old.
-Ever since then I've been writing various programs in all kinds of languages.
+Since then I've been writing programs in all kinds of languages.
-These days I've settled on Haskell, because it's the best as far as I can tell.
-And why settle for silver if you can have gold?
 I started using Haskell seriously in 2017 when
 I joined Daisee as a software engineer.
-And have I've been using it pretty much constantly since then.
+It's the best as far as I can tell.
+Which is why I still use it and write about it so much.

 I like solving problems and produce software that's valuable.
-This means I go to great lengths understanding how a business works and then figure out where I can contribute best.
+This means I go to great lengths understanding how a business works and figure out where I can contribute best.
-It may appear things are done so fast it's like magick when I work on a team, but that's no magick,
-I merely understood the business and what people want.
-It's surprising how much time can be saved with a couple of questions to the right people, and keeping the implementation as simple as possible.
+It's surprising how much time can be saved with a couple of questions, and keeping the implementation as simple as possible.